Skip to main content

 Pick from Fiducial Marker Detection

-Next, to pick the block we detected with the Fiducial Marker Detection:
+Next, to pick the bottle we detected with the Fiducial Marker Detection:

-• Press the Edit button in your Stack Blocks Objective to begin editing again.
+• Press the Edit button in your Pick One Bottle with AprilTag Objective to begin editing again.

 • Add the Pick from Pose Subtree to the bottom of the root Sequence (not the child Sequence).